MavenCoding157/Basic-Ransomeware/README.md

 This is not finished and i only made it because i was bored so some things wont work or be buggy.

+Also make sure to run it in the file as the dll's are important.

 # **FINALLY**

 This is a real ransomeware tool and will harm your PC and we accept no responsibility with what you do with this tool.